 Tarragon – Mexican

-Also called Mexican mint marigold, Texas tarragon, and occasionally yerba anise, this plant is a great substitute for true French tarragon, in warm humid climates where French tarragon wanes in the summer.
-The leaves have a similar anise-like flavor and can be used in soups, for fish, chicken salad, and other dishes calling for tarragon.
-Although it is technically an annual, Mexican tarragon is an evergreen perennial in zones 9 and 10.
+Also called Mexican mint marigold, Texas tarragon, and occasionally yerba anise, this plant is a great substitute for true French tarragon in warm humid climates where French tarragon wanes in the summer.
+The leaves have a similar anise-like flavor and can be used in soups, or for fish, chicken salad, and other dishes calling for tarragon.
+Although it is technically an annual, Mexican tarragon is an evergreen perennial in zone 9.
 The pretty plants bloom in late summer and fall.
-They make great additions to an herb garden or flower bed and also do well in containers.
+They make great additions to an herb garden or flower bed, and also do well in containers.